The Pleasure Gardens

 The path leads to the hidden core of the gardens with its Repton style planting and Rose basket.
 An impressive planting scheme with White Foxglove and Gypsophila, and roses such as Rosa Tess of the D’Urbervilles and Rosa Susan William-Ellis, makes for a beautiful display.
 Be sure to take a look at the Victorian Parterre with its centre piece sundial and eye-catching display of seasonal bedding.
 A small Lily pond flanked by two oak arbours clad in Wisteria and borders containing Allium, Nepeta and Peonies and old-variety scented roses, Rosa White Provence and Rosa Centifolia Muscosa, is also worth noting.

 Central to the Pleasure Gardens is the beautiful duck pond home to a variation of fish, ducks and geese.
-Duck food can be purchased from The Gift Shop.
+Duck food can be purchased from the Information Park in The Stables.